LTC Mining

 Step 3: Setting up the mining pool

-For pooled mining you’ll need a mining_proxy which supports the Stratum protocol.
+If you are solo mining you can skip this and proceed to step 4.For pooled mining you’ll need a mining_proxy which supports the Stratum protocol.
 Get the windows binary here or here and place it in the same folder; c:\ltcminer.
 The source code is available here for other platforms than windows.
 Your c:\ltcminer\ folder should now look like this:

 In order to mine with a pool you’ll have to register an account.
 I will be using coinotron in this guide.